Graunephar/RC522-I2C-test/README.md

 **Connections**

 (When in i2c mode the labels does not make sense anymore.
 Otherwise it would not make sense to connect MISO to SDA).

-Arduino     RC522
-SCL         SDA
-SDA         MISO
-3.3V        3.3V
-GND         GND

 | Arduino       | RC522         |